What long-term care covers

 - Transfer (such as getting out of a chair or bed)

-- Control their bladder or bowels (continence)
+- Control your bladder or bowels (continence)

-A type of rider found in some life insurance policies called an accelerated death benefit does not qualify as LTC insurance.
-An accelerated death benefit is when the death benefit of a life insurance policy is gradually reduced and converted to cash payments following the diagnosis of a terminal illness.
-For an accelerated death benefit to qualify as LTC insurance, the rider must comply with all the long-term care regulations.
-It will refer to long-term care services in the rider's name.
+Life insurance sometimes includes an accelerated death benefit.
+This does not qualify as LTC insurance.
+Instead, this is when the death benefit of your life insurance slowly reduces and changes to cash payments after you're diagnosed with a terminal illness.
+To qualify as LTC insurance, an accelerated death benefit must comply with all the long-term care rules.
+If it qualifies, it will have long-term care services in its name.
 An example is an “Acceleration of Death Benefit for Qualified Long-Term Care Services.”